 Information retrieval system for archiving multiple document versions

 US Patent 7,702,618

 Filed: January 25, 2005

-An information retrieval system uses phrases to index, retrieve, organize and describe documents.
+An information retrieval system uses phrases to index, retrieve, organize, and describe documents.
 Phrases are identified that predict the presence of other phrases in documents.
-Documents are the indexed according to their included phrases.
-Index data for multiple versions or instances of documents is also maintained.
+Documents are indexed according to their included phrases.
+Index data for multiple versions or instances of documents are also maintained.
 Each document instance is associated with a date range and relevance data derived from the document for the date range.

 The patent’s description is mostly dedicated to details about phrase-based indexing, but it also jumps into how archived versions of documents might be stored and ranked.

 Presently, Google collects the latest copies of pages it finds to display in a cached copy, and it includes links to the latest cached copy of documents along with search result listings for pages.
 Google has justified the use of a cached copy of pages as a way of giving people access to a page when there might be a problem with directly accessing the page, such as the server it is hosted upon being down.
 Google won’t cache copies of pages that use a meta noarchive tag, like the following:

 Will Google start showing archived copies of documents?

 Many web pages change over time for a wide number of reasons, including news sites that may update many times a day, and require subscriptions to see older articles.
 Other pages change because of new ownership, new designs, new business models, updated content, corrections of older content.